 1. Know your shopping window.

-You have from October 15 through December 7 to shop around for a new Part D plan or change your Medicare Advantage coverage for the following year.
+You have from October 15 through December 7 to shop around for a new Part D plan or change your Medicare Advantage coverage for the following year (if you’re enrolled in Medicare Advantage, you have another window, from January 1 to March 31, when you can switch to a different Medicare Advantage plan — including one that has integrated Part D coverage — or switch to Original Medicare and enroll in a stand-alone Part D plan).

 Because most people can’t change plans outside of this shopping window, it pays to be prepared.
 Some Medicare members can safely remain in their current plan without increased costs from one year to the next.
 In fact, some need to remain for other reasons (such as having their best option for Medicare health plan benefits and doctors tied to their Part D coverage, as explained below).

-But for many – if not most – Medicare beneficiaries and their caregivers, shopping around for new and better options will invariably save money and ensure you can continue benefitting from the Medicare program’s promise of affordable and accessible health coverage for Americans who need it most.
+But for many Medicare beneficiaries and their caregivers, shopping around for new and better options will help them save money and ensure they can continue benefitting from the Medicare program’s promise of affordable and accessible health coverage for Americans who need it most.

-During your shopping window each fall, it’s important to keep in mind that changes will almost always take effect starting in January, leaving you the option to change your mind more than once during the fall open enrollment window (and if you’re enrolled in a Medicare Advantage plan, you get another opportunity to change your mind during the Medicare Advantage open enrollment period that runs from January 1 to March 31).
+During your shopping window each fall, it’s important to keep in mind that changes will take effect starting in January, leaving you the option to change your mind more than once during the fall open enrollment window.
+And if you’re enrolled in a Medicare Advantage plan, you get another opportunity to change your mind during the Medicare Advantage open enrollment period that runs from January 1 to March 31, although only one plan change is allowed during that January-March window.

 2. Check your Medicare Advantage plan.